MenheraBot/MenheraBot/README.md

 [![](https://top.gg/api/widget/upvotes/708014856711962654.svg)](https://top.gg/bot/708014856711962654/vote)
 [![Deploy](https://github.com/MenheraBot/MenheraBot/actions/workflows/deploy.yml/badge.svg?branch=master)](https://github.com/MenheraBot/MenheraBot/actions/workflows/deploy.yml)

-> Menhera is animating more than 49k servers with her functionalities
+> Menhera is animating more than 50k servers with her functionalities

 MenheraBot is an open source Discord bot made in TypeScript with [Discordeno](https://discordeno.mod.land/) with foccus in Fun.
 Feel free to add a star ⭐ to the repository to promote the project!

 ## 👨‍💻 | Contributing

 Pull requests are always welcome.
-If you have any ideia, want to implement a new feature, fix some bug, or even improve the code itself, you can do it openning a pull request to the `feat/development` branch.
+If you have any ideia, want to implement a new feature, fix some bug, or even improve the code itself, you can do it openning a pull request to the `master` branch.
 Check the next session about running the project.

 ## 🔥 | Running